LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## Models.py
 We can create our models at models.py.
 There can be more than one model in the models.py, which means there can be more than one model in a application.

-Basically, Django database is based on ORM, this is to say, your database structure is deterimined by your code in model.py
+Basically, Django database is based on ORM, this is to say, your database structure is determined by your code in model.py.

+Let's bulid our model.

+MODEL.PY